Impacted Canine Surgery

-- Narrow jaw: This is a common sense.
+- Narrow jaw: This is common sense.
 When teeth don’t have enough room to grow in, they will get stuck inside the jaw causing an impaction problem.
-This is more common in children with allergy and mouth breathing as they will have a narrower upper jaw.
+This is more common in children with allergies and mouth breathing as they will have a narrower upper jaw.
 Expansion is always needed in these cases.

 Teeth are supposed to be in the mouth, not the bone.
 If they stay in the bone, this can cause serious problems such as:

 - Might cause damage to adjacent teeth: Impacted teeth can get aggressive causing damage to the bone, ligament, and tooth structure to the adjacent teeth.

 - Might get ankylosed and stuck to the bone.
 This will happen if the impacted tooth is left too long without treatment causing the surrounding bone to fuse with the tooth.
 Removing the impacted tooth becomes a challenge and will require a major bone graft to fill the void.

 - Might develop into serious pathological conditions such as cyst formation, infection, and cancer. reference

 I have an impacted canine; do I need to treat it?

 YES.
 Dr. Kanaan DOES recommend the impacted canines to be either brought down with braces or to be extracted.

 Why do I need to get an Impacted canine surgery?